geneontology/geneontology.github.io/_docs/SVN-access.md

 ---
-title: Access to the GO Subversion Repository
+title: Access the GO subversion repository
 permalink: /docs/SVN-access/
 redirect_from: /page/svn-help
 ---

-# Access to the GO Subversion Repository
+# Access the GO subversion repository

 Subversion is a version control system; the software can be downloaded from [Apache Subversion](https://web.archive.org/web/20171108025348/http://subversion.apache.org/){:target="blank"} if it is not installed on your computer.